Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

         delete[] C_expected;
     }

-The M and N dimensions are generated randomly, while the K dimension is fixed to multiple given values.
+The M and N dimensions are generated randomly, while the ``k`` dimension is fixed to multiple given values.
 We compute the expected result using high level C++ code and compare it to the result of our kernel.

 4.1.2.4 Verification of the GEMM kernel with lda>M, ldb>K or ldc>M
 -------------------------------------------------------------------

 This task is very similar to the previous one, but we need to verify the correctness of our ``matmul_m_n_k`` kernel for 1≤M≤64, 1≤N≤64, K∈[1,16,32,64,128], and lda>M, ldb>K or ldc>M. This means that we need to store the matrices in a way that they are not contiguous in memory.
 We can do this by first choosing strides that are larger than the M, N and K dimensions.
-Then we can use the strides to compute the addresses of the elements in the matrices.
-Next, we can use this strides to first allocate memory that is larger than the matrices and then only set the elements that are used in the computation.
+The next step is to use these strides to compute the addresses of the elements in the matrices.
+We can then use the strides to allocate memory larger larger than the matrices and set the elements used in the computation.
 The other elements, which will be skipped due to the strides, will be set to 0.
 Lastly, we call our kernel and compare the result to the expected result:

 .. code:: cpp